ForDefault/nemo_full_extension_path/README.md

 - [nemo_copy_folder_content_list](https://github.com/ForDefault/nemo_copy_folder_content_list)

-# Full_Ext_Path Installation Guide
+# Installation Guide: Full_Ext_Path

+*This nemo_action:*
-This Nemo action enables users to copy the full paths of files and folders, including their names and extensions, directly to the clipboard.
+>enables users to copy the full paths of files and folders, including their names and extensions, directly to the clipboard.

 ## Enabled Features
 - **Full Path Copying**: Copies the entire path of files and folders to the clipboard, including filenames and their extensions.